mikeizbicki/ucr-cs100/tutorials/macros/README.md

 ###Multi-line Macros

 Macro definitions end at the end of the `#define` line, so to continue the definition onto multiple lines, you have to use a backslash-newline.
 However, when the macro expands it all appears on one line.
+This makes longer macros easier to read.
 For example,

 ```
-#define CHARS   'a', \
+#define ODDEVEN(x) cout << "The number is "; \
-                'b', \
-                'c'
-char a[] = { CHARS }; // is equivalent to
+                        if (x % 2 == 0) cout << "EVEN\n";\
+                        else cout << "ODD\n";
-// int a[] = { 'a', 'b', 'c' };
+int i = 5;
+ODDEVEN(j);
+//OUTPUT:The number is ODD
 ```

-While in this example, defining CHARS this way makes it less readable, being able to split up a macro definition into multiple lines can come in handy with more complex macros.

 ###Stringifying Tokens

 One potentially useful macro option is to turn a token into a string.
 The syntax is to prefix the token with a pound sign '#'.
 This can be used to print out the token.
-For example
+For example:

 ```
 #define PRINT_GRADE(token) cout << "The grade for " << #token << " is " << token << endl